Tetrakern/fictioneer/DOCUMENTATION.md

 [Shortcodes](https://wordpress.org/support/article/shortcode-block/) are bracket-enclosed keywords placed within the content that WordPress automatically interprets into code, adding features or objects without the need for programming.
 This should be done inside a _shortcode_ block.
 Since most elements created by shortcodes have no margins, the _spacer_ block can be a good addition before and/or after.

+**Attention!** Shortcode queries are cached as [Transients](https://developer.wordpress.org/apis/transients/) to reduce their performance impact, especially if you have more than one per page.
+By default, the Transients expire after 300 seconds (5 minutes), which can be changed via the `FICTIONEER_SHORTCODE_TRANSIENT_EXPIRATION` constant in a child theme.
+You can disable the Transients by setting the constant to `-1` if you are using persistent object caching (Redis, Memcached, etc.), although that is not necessary.

 ### Blog

 Renders paginated blog posts akin to the default blog page, but with options.
 Makes use of the main query pagination variable, so only use this once per page.
 Optional parameters are **per_page**, **author**, **exclude_cat_ids**, **exclude_tag_ids**, **categories**, **tags**, **rel**, and **class**.